Last updated on June 6th, 2026 at 02:20 pm

 Step 2: Write an Honest Description

 Include: bedrooms, bathrooms, square footage, lot size, year built, major updates, asking price, location.
 Mention issues upfront.
 Roof is 15 years old.
 AC is original from 2005.
 Foundation has minor cracking.
-Transparency filters out time-wasters who discover these problems during inspection anyway.
+Transparency filters out time-wasters.

 Step 3: Price Using Comparative Market Analysis

 Don’t guess.
 Get a free CMA from a local realtor or use Zillow’s home value estimates.
-Compare your home to recent sales in your neighborhood, not what you paid.
-Facebook buyers expect discounts—typically 10-20% below market—so factor that in.
-If your home is worth $300K on MLS, expect Facebook offers around $240K-$270K.
-If you’re not willing to accept that discount, don’t bother listing.
+Facebook buyers expect discounts — typically 10–20% below market.
+If your home is worth $300K on MLS, expect Facebook offers around $240K–$270K.
+Our guide on market value explains how to get a reliable baseline number.

 Step 4: Post in the Right Facebook Groups

-Find local real estate groups in your area (Houston home sellers, Dallas real estate investors, Austin property groups).
-Post your listing there.
-Get permission first.
+Find local real estate groups in your area.
+Get permission before posting.
 Don’t spam.
-Share 2-3 times per week max.
-Groups like these have actual buyers, not just your random Facebook friends.
-This is where your exposure actually happens.
+Share 2–3 times per week max.
+Local groups have actual buyers, not just random Facebook friends.

 Step 5: Create a Video Walkthrough

-1-2 minute video of your home.
+1–2 minute video of your home.
 Walk through major rooms.
 Show features.
 Natural lighting.
-Avoid shaky camera work and cluttered rooms.
+Avoid shaky camera work.
 Videos increase engagement significantly.
-You can film on your phone or hire a professional ($200-$500).
-The investment pays off in more serious inquiries.
+Film on your phone or hire a professional ($200–$500).

 Step 6: Understand Listing Expiration